digicademy/hydra-scraper/README.md

 # Hydra Scraper

-**Comprehensive scraper for APIs with Hydra pagination as well as for file dumps**
+**Comprehensive scraper for Hydra-paginated APIs, Beacon files, and RDF file dumps**

-This scraper provides a command-line toolset to pull data from various sources, such as Hydra paginated APIs, beacon files, or local file dumps.
+This scraper provides a command-line toolset to pull data from various sources, such as Hydra paginated APIs, Beacon files, or local file dumps.
 The tool differentiates between resource lists and individual resource files in RDF-compatible formats such as JSON-LD or Turtle, but it can also handle, for example, LIDO files.
 Command-line calls can be combined and adapted to build